BVService/LandProcessor/README.md

 #Overview

 LandProcessor is a GIS tool for representing landcapes into connected homogeneous spatial units.
 It is developped for the BVservice project and is mainly focused on surface hydrology in agricultural landscapes.
 Resulting connected spatial units are distributed into classes : SU (Surface Units such as plots), LI (Linear Interfaces such as hedges or benches), RS (Reach Segments such as ditches or rivers).
+This code source is mainly a shared library. it also provides simulators for the [OpenFLUID platform](http://www.openfluid-project.org/)

 #Building from sources